BrowserBox/BrowserBox/README.md

 ```

 At this point you'll have your login link and you'll be ready to start BrowserBox and connect.

+*Note: while we open ports at the OS level, if your cloud uses external firewalls, ensure you open ports PORT-2 through PORT+2 (8078-8082 in the example above) in your control panel.*

 Finally, to start 'er up, type:

 ```posh